kikyou7777/mini-midi-studio/README.md

-  # Synth Maker
+  # Minimal MIDI Studio

-  This is a code bundle for Synth Maker.
-The original project is available at https://www.figma.com/design/RIGEf9J6CV1FuXinlNRnNJ/Synth-Maker.
+  This is a code bundle for my mini project of midi music maker.
+Very beginner friendly

   ## Running the code